Robert A. Holmgren

 Nuclear import of Cubitus interruptus is regulated by Hedgehog via a mechanism distinct from Ci stabilization and Ci activation.
 Wang QT and Holmgren RA.
 Development.
 2000 July 15;127(14):3131-3139.

 View all publications by Robert Holmgren listed in the National Library of Medicine (PubMed).
-Past and current IBiS students in blue.
+Current and former IBiS students in blue.